MahmoudHanyFathalla/Digit-Recognization/README.md

 # Digit-Recognization
+SYNC INTERN'S internship Final and second Task which is a Digit Recognizer AI model that detects handwritten digits with 99% accuracy

-This code is for building a deep learning model using convolutional neural network (CNN) for the Digit Recognizer problem on Kaggle.
+This project is for building a deep learning model using convolutional neural network (CNN) for the Digit Recognizer problem.
 The dataset used is the MNIST dataset, which contains images of handwritten digits.

 The code imports the required libraries, loads the training data, pre-processes the data, builds and trains the CNN model, evaluates the model using validation data, plots the accuracy and loss graphs, loads and pre-processes the test data, and finally makes predictions on the test data and saves the results to a CSV file.